kamilkhanlab/ob-ode-relaxations/README.md

 ## Computing state relaxations

-Add all the contents in the "functions" folder to the MATLAB path.
+Add all the contents in the [src](src) folder to the MATLAB path.
 Then, given all the required inputs above, run

      [t,xAug] = compute_state_relaxations(p,pL,pU,tspan,@original_initial_value,@original_RHS,ODE_solver,ODE_solver_options,fmincon_options)